Tired of having your healthcare dictated by “the system?”

 Why do I leave appointments still confused about my medical conditions?
 Do they even hear what I’m saying?

 These are all questions each of us have asked ourselves more than once in a doctor’s office.
 At Mountain Roots Direct Primary Care, I hope that you will finally get the answers to your questions.
 May you find compassion, integrity, efficiency, and transparency within the walls of this practice.
-Welcome back to the roots of medicine.
+Welcome Back to the Roots of Medicine.

 — Dr. Allen